Samantha Kerr interview: Visions of home back in a Flash for sparkling Matildas forward

 br

-Sam’s close friends, fellow NWSL players, and teammates with Sydney FC and the national team, Caitlin Foord of Sky Blue FC and Kyah Simon of the Boston Breakers, have mentioned their mutual liking for a certain genre of music in their own interviews on here.
-Sam, whose power, trickery, supply and goals were key in Sydney’s W-League success at the start of the year, explains how she shares her friends’ appreciation for the sound style in question.
+Sam’s close friends, fellow NWSL players, and teammates with Sydney FC and the national team, Caitlin Foord (Sky Blue FC) and Kyah Simon (Boston Breakers) have mentioned their mutual liking for a certain genre in their interviews on here.
+Sam, whose power, guile and goals were key in Sydney’s W-League success this year, explains how she shares her friends’ appreciation for the sound style in question.

-House might be the preferred selection for Sam nowadays but the first CD she ever bought, as well as what she thinks to one of midfielder and captain McCall Zerboni’s playlist choices, shows that underneath it there is still the pop side to her that remains!
+The first CD she ever bought, however, as well as what she thinks to one of captain McCall Zerboni’s playlist choices, shows that her pop side lives on.

 Photo: Gary Howell